lilxyzw/VRCLightVolumes/Documentation/ForShaderDevelopers.md

 First of all, you need to include the "LightVolumes.cginc" file provided with this asset, into your shader:  `#include "LightVolumes.cginc"`.
 Also be sure that you included the "UnityCG.cginc" file **BEFORE** to support the fallback to unity's light probes:  `#include "UnityCG.cginc"`

+> [!IMPORTANT]
-All the functions are recommended to use in the fragment shader.
-All the calculations are cheap enough.
+> All the functions are recommended to use in the fragment shader.
+All the calculations are cheap enough, unless your shader is not drawing geometry in many transparent layers.
+> If you're making a shader for transparent particles, or even foliage, you might consider integrating light volumes functions on the vertex shader instead!

 ### 1. Basic Light Volumes Integration